hugojosefson/middleware-only-at-path/README.md

 Useful as `app.use(onlyAt('/', middleware))` so it doesn't run the middleware any deeper than exactly `/`.

-This means you don't have to write the routes in a backwards order for the middleware to take effect only where you want it.
+This means you don't have to write the routes in a backwards order for the middlewares to take effect only where you want it.

 ## Example